yeesian/ArchGDAL.jl/README.md

 ### Community

 This package will not be possible without https://github.com/OSGeo/gdal and https://github.com/JuliaGeo/GDAL.jl.
 They are maintained by the https://www.osgeo.org/ and https://juliageo.org/ communities respectively.
-In case there is any source of contention or confusion, for support and involvement, we encourage participation and contributions to those libraries and communities over this package.
+In case of any contention for support and involvement, we encourage participation and contributions to those libraries and communities over this package.

 ### Style Guide